AndersDeath/diary2/000-current.md

 # 14 February - Tuesday - Yerevan - 138 day of immigration

 Today I finally was at home for whole day.
 I did a lot of things and that's amazing.
+I realized today that me and Ksusha are together for 9 years.